jonidaalimadhi/engineer-challenge/Readme.md

 The API should be running on `http://localhost:4000`

+6. If you feel like running some tests use:

+   docker exec {frontend OR backend} npm test

 ** Note **
 If you want to install new dependencies, you'll have to do it inside the docker container.
 To do that, you can use the following command: